nick-fenech7204/SaaS-SEO-Leadgen-Start-up/README.md

    - Keywords or search phrases (or ask OpenAI to generate them)

 2. **Keyword Assistance (OpenAI)**
-   - If no keywords are provided by firm, the tool can call the OpenAI API for assistance.
+   - If no keywords are provided by the firm, the tool can call the OpenAI API for assistance.
    - Returns relevant, industry-specific keyword lists.
-   - Can be used for any other needs within app.
+   - Can be used for any other needs within the app.

 3. **SERP Crawl (Serpstat)**
    - Executes unbiased searches in the chosen region.